 What a unique island!
 Between nature and architecture, there’s no time to get bored.

-Here are 21 activities in Lanzarote, with photos, tips and map:
+Here are 21 things to do in Lanzarote, with photos, tips and a map:

 - inspiring volcanic landscapes,